UQ-PAC/BASIL/src/test/readme.md

    ```bash
    docker-helper.sh pull
    ```
+   The Docker image will take about 5GB of your disk space.
+   Note that it is an x86_64-linux image.
+   If you are on a different architecture, you should configure your Docker to virtualise the x86_64 Linux platform.

    (The tag of the image is of the form "flake-HASH-COMMIT" where COMMIT is the pac-nix commit where it originates, and HASH is a hash of the Nix flake path which produced it.)